 How long should the course be?

-Competitors of the first stage of Ninja Warrior only have 2 minutes to complete the very difficult course.
+Competitors of the first stage of the original Ninja Warrior only have 2 minutes to complete the very difficult course.
 It’s short but the production team try to make it so that only a few will complete it in time.

-Competitors of mud run obstacle races don’t have a time limit per se (you can’t take all day and night). many are 5k in length which is a bit long for a camp course.
+Competitors of mud run obstacle races don’t have a time limit per se (you can’t take all day and night). many are 5k in length, which is a bit long for a camp course.
 Competitors are either shooting for a personal best time or are just looking to have fun completing a semi-challenging to difficult course with friends.